-If the windlass is not workable, but the windlass breaker on the 12v panel is switched on, this indicates that the yacht service battery power is too low to run the windlass.
+If the windlass is not workable, but the windlass breaker on the 12v panel is switched on, and that the green light is illuminated, this indicates that the yacht service battery power is too low to run the windlass.
 Please run the engine @1500 rpm for 15 min, and try again.
 If the windlass still refuses to operate, please call technical support.